gravitational/gravity/docs/7.x/config.md

 * `spec.tunnel_addr`: The address of Gravity Hub reverse tunnel service as host:port.
 Typically it is exposed on port `3024`.
 * `spec.web_proxy_addr`: The address which Gravity Hub serves its Web API on.
-It is the same address specified via the `--ops-advertise-addr` parameter when [installing Gravity Hub](http://localhost:6600/hub/#installing-gravity-hub).
+It is the same address specified via the `--hub-advertise-addr` parameter when [installing Gravity Hub](http://localhost:6600/hub/#installing-gravity-hub).
+* `spec.role_map`: Role mapping between the Hub and the Cluster.
+A user that has a matching "remote" role assigned in the Hub, will assume all corresponding "local" roles on the Cluster.

+!!! warning "Role mapping"
+    If `role_map` property is not specified, any remote role will map to the default administrative local role `@teleadmin`.

 Create the Trusted Cluster: